giulianopz/lfcs/domains/2-operation-of-running-systems/f.md

 Enter one or more command you want to execute: `tar -xf /home/linuxize/file.tar.gz`

-When you’re done entering the commands, press Ctrl-D to exit the prompt and save the job:
+When you're done entering the commands, press Ctrl-D to exit the prompt and save the job:
 ```
 at> <EOT>
 job 4 at Tue May  5 09:00:00 2020